 Since the historic North-South summit meeting held in June 2000, the reconnection and revival of the Trans-Korean Railway (TKR) has been the focus of attention.
 The purpose of reconnecting the TKR is to establish a new transportation network that covers not just the Korean Peninsula but the whole of Northeast Asia, creating a new Silk Road in the form of a railway linking Asia to Europe.
 More specifically, the idea currently being promoted is to connect the TKR and the TSR to replace the maritime shipments between the ROK and the Russian Far East that are currently necessary, thereby permitting cargo to be transported by rail all the way from the ROK to Europe.
-The possibility of connecting the TKR and the TSR and using the link for through transportation will be discussed in the latter part of this paper.
+The competitive environment for connecting the TKR and the TSR and using the link for through transportation will be discussed in the latter part of this paper.

-2. Current Use of the Trans Siberian Railway to/from East Asian Countries
+2. Current Use of the Trans Siberian Railway To/From East Asian Countries

-The four types of route via the TSR that are currently used as international transportation routes to/from East Asia are as follows:
+The three types of route via the TSR that are currently used as international intermodal transportation routes to/from East Asia are as follows:

-- i) European Transit: Cargo can be transported from East Asia to Europe (Finland) via ports in the Russian Far East and the TSR in 16 to 22 days.
+- i) European Transit: Cargo can be transported from East Asia to Europe (Finland) via ports in the Russian Far East and the TSR, in 16 to 22 days from Busan to Finnish border.
 Usually, cargo is stored temporarily in Finnish bonded warehouses and is ultimately exported to Russia.
-At present, this route is hardly ever used to reach any other European countries, which use standard gauge rails, as it is not competitive in terms of cost or time. - ii) Central Asian: Cargo can be transported from East Asia to Kazakhstan / Uzbekistan via ports in the Russian Far East and the TSR in about 20 days.
-In addition, a block train began operating between Vostochny and Almaty in February 2003, reducing the journey time by about one week. - iii) Afghan Transit: Cargo can be transported from East Asia to Afghanistan via ports in the Russian Far East, the TSR and Central Asian railways in about 30 days. - iv) Russian Domestic: Cargo can be transported from East
+Additionally, a container block train from Vostochny to Poland was tested in 2004 by an ROK-based forwarder. - ii) Central Asian: Cargo can be transported from East Asia to Kazakhstan/Uzbekistan via ports in the Russian Far East and the TSR in about 20 days.
+In addition, a block

-Asia via ports in the Russian Far East and the TSR in about 17 days, in the case of Moscow.
+- train began operating between Vostochny and Almaty in February 2003, reducing the journey time by about one week. - iii) Russian Domestic: Cargo can be transported from East Asia via ports in the Russian Far East and the TSR in about 17 days, in the case of Moscow.